Summary of Significant Accounting Policies

 Impairment of long-lived assets

 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be fully recoverable, or at least annually.
 The Company recognizes an impairment loss when the sum of expected undiscounted future cash flows is less than the carrying amount of the asset.
 The amount of impairment is measured as the difference between the asset’s estimated fair value and its book value.
-The Company did not recognize any impairment during the years ended April 30, 2020 and 2019.
+The Company did not recognize any impairment during the periods ended October 31, 2020 and April 30, 2020.

 Costs of leasing, exploring, carrying and retaining unproven mineral lease properties are expensed as incurred.
 The Company expenses all mineral exploration costs as incurred as it is still in the exploration stage.
 If the Company identifies proven and probable reserves in its investigation of its properties and upon development of a plan for operating a mine, it would enter the development stage and capitalize future costs until production is established.